chaoss/augur/docs/source/development-guide/installation.rst

 More information about Augur's Docker images can be found `here <../docker/docker.html>`_.
 If you're new to our Docker process, we recommend following the `introduction section <../docker/toc.html>`_ first.

-Installing the source code
+Installing from source
 ----------------------------

 The process for installing Augur's source code for development is essentially the same as detailed in the `installation <../getting-started/installation.html>`_ section of the Getting Started guide.

 **However**, when running the installation script, use the following command instead: